Wyatt-James/3ds-resources/3DS Development Resources.md

 The CPU is an ARM11MPCore, featuring two identical CPU cores running at 268MHz.
 The CPU implements the ARMv6k architecture with some extensions, such as a VPU for floating-point math.
 These cores each have a small L1 cache, with separate data and instruction caches.
 Cache coherency is guaranteed by a snoop control unit.
 The 3DS features 128MB of general-purpose memory, though 64MB is reserved for the OS.
 A special mode can be specified in the CIA file granting 96MB to the game, with some caveats.

 The New 3DS features four cores running at 804MHz, with an L2 cache shared by all cores.
-It also faetures 256MB of main memory, with 124/176 available to the game via the same mechanisms as the old 3DS.
+It also features 256MB of main memory, with 124/176 available to the game via the same mechanisms as the old 3DS.

 This is a 32-bit CPU with a 64-bit data bus and some 64-bit instructions.
 The VPU also supports 32-bit and 64-bit floats.
 Other notable features include:
 - Dynamic branch prediction